Business Writing Course: Masterclass

 We begin by looking at structures and techniques to help you plan more precisely, write more persuasively, and simplify complexity in your business communications.
 These are critical skillsets for senior professionals who make highly technical content relatable to other decision-makers.

-The course is aimed at professionals moving into a leadership phase, who need to address more subtle business nuances and stakeholder needs in their writing.
+The course is aimed at professionals moving into a leadership phase, seeking to address more subtle business nuances and stakeholder needs in their writing.
 It can be taken independently or in conjunction with the Business Writing Course: Essentials, a more hands-on course aimed at improving everyday efficiencies and interpersonal communications.
+If your role involves a lot of emails, you should enrol in the Essentials course.
+If you need better skills to write business strategies and proposals, try this course.

 Aims